nickosaur/Simple-RayTracer/README.md

 # RayTracer-Nickosaur
-Raytracer project written from scratch for CSE 184
+Raytracer project written from scratch for 167